sukritsangvong/math271-computational-mathematics/final-project/README.md

 Run `julia divide-comps-team.jl`

-# To Run with Flags
+# To Run with Flags:

 ### Dataset format
 (see example in `flags_students.csv` and `flags_projects.csv`)